telegraph/front-end-exercise/README.md

 - [Acceptance criteria](#scroll-acceptance-criteria)
 - [Submitting your code](#mailbox_with_mail-submitting-your-code)

 ## :wrench: Task

 We would like you to build a responsive commenting component as per the included designs.
 You should meet the [ACs](#scroll-acceptance-criteria).

 Some basic front-end tooling ([webpack](https://webpack.js.org/) for JavaScript compilation and [PostCSS](https://postcss.org/) for CSS concatenation) has been provided.

-Your code should work in modern browsers such as Chrome, Firefox and Edge.
-Do not worry about supporting IE11 or below.

-You should spend around one and a half hours on this task.
-If you do not complete the task in time please submit with a list of what you would have done with more time.
-Feel free to be specific and write `// TODO`s throughout your code.
+You are not expected to complete the task, however you can write `// TODO`s throughout your code.

 ### :mega: Requirements

 * Match the [designs](#art-designs) as closely as possible, filling in any gaps as you deem fit

+### :mega: Requirements
-* Application should be fully responsive
+* Application should be somewhat responsive (don't worry about this too much)
 * Pass the [ACs](#scroll-acceptance-criteria)
-* Ensure code is unit tested.
-We've set this up with [Jest](https://jestjs.io/) but feel free to use whatever you like
 * Comments should be called once the DOM is ready via [this endpoint](https://my-json-server.typicode.com/telegraph/frontend-exercise/comments).
 This call should be made client-side and injected with JavaScript.
 * Keep your JavaScript vanilla please :icecream:

 ### :mag_right: What we are looking for

 * An understanding of web fundamentals
+* Ability to translate designs into code
 * A consistent and scalable approach to the test
 * An understanding of accessibility
 * Reasoning about SEO
-* Solid unit testing
-* Ability to translate designs into code

 ### :open_file_folder: Data